Ray-yar/autotrader/README.md

 ![alt text](docs/multi_platform1.png "Responsive Image")

 ## Requirements
+Admins are posible to implement crud on all posts, reviews and user.
+They have the complete permission for each of them.

 1. if you want to login as admin please enter the following username and password to login
     * Username: allah